-Imagine that there’s virtually an “Uber for X” for any business in any industry these days.
-Seemingly, there’s also another rival who invest significantly in their product to counter offer consumers the same and also bring more value for the better, and cheaper.
+Nowadays, there’s virtually an “Uber for X” for any and every business in any industry sector.
+Seemingly, there’s also another rival who invests significantly in their product to counter offer consumers the same and also bring more value for the better, and cheaper.

 The original market leader is threatened by several competitors who could to take up their spot at any time.

 Under the circumstances, it’s important for businesses to adopt the principle of continuous improvement to increase the value that their software product offers to end-users as well as the way it’s developed.

 This is because, nowadays, it’s no longer enough to just passively react to the market changes, in a lagging kind of way.
 The current digital economy requires businesses to actively seek to increase the value of their products by predicting and anticipating changes and turning ideas into necessary updates for their audience quickly, and efficiently.